Draftsman: What’s New in Altium Designer 19

 The release of Draftsman for Altium Designer® was yet another step forward in completing the first stage of Draftsman.
 This included support for panelization, outjobs, isometric views, and the ability to add geometric tolerances, all of which were greatly appreciated by our community.

-Last year’s Altium Designer release of Draftsman brought with it a new and improved version of Draftsman.
+Last year’s Altium Designer release of Draftsman brought with it a new and improved drawing editor.
 With the move to 64-bit architecture, Draftsman became much quicker and more reliable than its previous versions.
 This version of Draftsman was geared towards improving existing functionality and brought with it the ability to add additional layers in both the fabrication and assembly views, 3D view support, and support for new drawing types.

 Draftsman, which is included for free in Altium Designer, is finally where we wanted it to be when we first conceived it.
 Now, that doesn’t mean we’re done growing, on the contrary — we’re just beginning.
 Let’s take a look at the latest updates with Altium Designer 19.